 Dozens of denominational studies have confirmed that the average new church gains most of its new members (60-80%) from the ranks of people who are not attending any worshipping body, while churches over 10-15 years of age gain 80-90% of new members by transfer from other congregations.

-…we want to continually renew the whole Body of Christ.
+3. We want to continually renew the whole body of Christ.